 Are you going to work in Germany?
 We have written down the most frequently asked questions related to arranging work in Germany.

-However, it is your responsibility to report your German address to the local authority within 14 days of arrival.
+You only need a work permit if you are a citizen of a country that is not a part of the EU or doesn't have a treaty with Germany.
+It is your responsibility to report your German address to the local authority within 14 days of arrival.
 If you are going to Germany for the first time, you will receive a tax identification number, the so-called Steuer ID (abbreviated in German IdNr), in return.
 It consists of 11 digits, the tax office uses it to identify you and will stay with you forever.
 You also need it to apply for child benefits (Kindergeld).